4sh3/is-server-alive/README.md

     extra: ["-i 2"],
 };

-// Interval of the petitions against the server.
+// Interval of the request against the server.
 Recommended 60 Seconds, don't be banned, remember that some firewalls block this type of ICMP request. const intervalTimeout = 60000;

 async function isAlive() {
     try {
         targets.forEach(function (host) {
             ping.promise.probe(host, options).then(function (res) {
-                // console.log(res)
-                // sendMessage(res)
                 if (res.alive == false) sendMessage(res)
             });
             // Here you can ADD more methods like GET/POST request to test your service using fetch-node